RC Airplanes Simplified

 The disadvantages are increased weight and they do require a little more maintenance.

-Maintenance is similar to the 2-stroke (Click here for more information on the 2-stroke glow engine), the exception is that the valve to rocker arm clearances need to be adjusted now and then.
+Maintenance is similar to 2-stroke RC plane engines.
+For information on 2-stroke RC model airplane engines, visit this page.
+The exception is that the valve to rocker arm clearances need to be adjusted now and then.

 Most new engines come with an adjustment kit, consisting of a special tappet wrench and a feeler gauge.